sodaliterocks/sodalite/README.md

 	* `sudo rpm-ostree rebase zio:sodalite/stable/x86_64/base`
 3) Stick the kettle on and make yourself a cuppa.
 It'll take a while.
 4) Reboot when prompted.
 Sit back in awe as the desktop loads up.
-	* Updates will occur automatically if you update everything from Software (which runs in the background by default and notifies you).
-Alternatively, run `sudo rpm-ostree upgrade` from a terminal.
+	* Updates will occur automatically if you update everything from Software (which runs in the background by default and sends desktops notifications).
+	* As they are installed via Flatpak, various GNOME apps will still be lingering.
+Remove these with `sudo sodalite-uninstall-gnome-apps`.

 Confused?
 Head down to [Getting](#getting).